cheran99/Simulating-and-Detecting-A-Cyber-Attack/README.md

 - <a href="https://docs.tenable.com/nessus/Content/InstallNessusLinux.htm">Install Tenable Nessus on Linux</a>
 - <a href="https://docs.splunk.com/Documentation/Splunk/9.4.0/Installation/InstallonLinux">Install Splunk on Linux</a>
 - <a href="https://medium.com/@dannyopara/installing-splunk-enterprise-on-ubuntu-step-by-step-guide-b545982038c3">Installing Splunk Enterprise on Ubuntu: Step-by-Step Guide</a>
+- <a href="https://www.hackthebox.com/blog/metasploit-tutorial">A step-by-step guide to the Metasploit Framework</a>
+- <a href="https://www.varonis.com/blog/what-is-metasploit">What is Metasploit?
+The Beginner's Guide</a>
+- <a href="https://www.eccouncil.org/cybersecurity-exchange/penetration-testing/metasploit-framework-for-penetration-testing/">How To Use The Metasploit Framework For Penetration Testing</a>